takarabune/kanji_sieve/README.md

 - 'Term' should be kanji, katakana, or hiragana.
 It is the item matched on a search.
 - 'Reading' should be hiragana only.
 - 'Translation' can be the language of your choice, often English.
-- 'pos' is part of speech. eg: n, adv, i-adj, phrase, v5, v1, etc.
+- 'pos' is part of speech. eg: n, adv, i-adj, phrase, v5, v1, etc. be consistant.
 - 'Japanese' is a simple definition in Japanese using terms you know.

 Remember: Garbage In, Garbage Out.
 Other than blank fields, nothing is checked for or enforced.